 The spectacular Arsenal museum at Emirates Stadium is situated in the Northern Triangle Building.

-These include the shirts worn by goalscorers Jon Sammels and Alan Smith in the 1970 Fairs Cup Final and 1994 European Cup Winners Cup Final victories, medals, shirts and caps belonging to David O'Leary, Lee Dixon, Brian Marwood and many others.
+These include the shirts worn by goalscorers Jon Sammels and Alan Smith in the 1970 Fairs Cup final and 1994 European Cup Winners' Cup final victories, medals, shirts and caps belonging to David O'Leary, Lee Dixon and many others.
 There is also a customised trophy on display that was presented to the club by the FA Premier League for remaining unbeaten throughout the 2003/04 season.

 Former players who attended the museum's unveiling ceremony in October 2006 included Kenny Sansom and John Radford, who along with Charlie George, Sammy Nelson, Eddie Kelly and Perry Groves lead the Legends Tours operated by the museum.

 £7 (£4 Under 16s) or included with a stadium tour.

 Copyright 2015 The Arsenal Football Club plc.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source